 The stately historic brick homes in most DC neighborhoods were constructed with relatively soft, porous bricks and limestone mortar.
 Many of the interiors were covered with lime plaster.
 Occasionally these plastered walls, spackled and repainted during a renovation, show signs of bubbling.
-This is often caused by water damage to the exterior brick and mortar.If bubbling is present in your interior walls, the solution can be found in the original materials used to build their old homes.
+This is often caused by water damage to the exterior brick and mortar.If you see bubbling in your plaster interior walls, the solution can be found in the original materials used to build their old homes.
 Here's what you need to know about the cause of the damage:

 Traditional Tuckpointing Prevented Water Damage